First Understand the Purpose of Keyword Research

 Start by brainstorming a list of topics that are relevant to your business, products, or services.
 Think about the terms your potential customers might use when searching for information related to your industry.
 Include both broad topics and more specific niche keywords, and jot down a list.

-Use Keyword Research Tools
+Make Use of Keyword Research Tools

 Identify Seed Keywords